rustyrussell/bitcoin-iblt/README.md

 examples.
 The first "mempool" line is assumed to be the peer sending the block to the other peers.

+You also need a txcache/ directory to map txids to the actual transactions and their fee amount.
+You can generate this yourself using `utils/create-txcache.sh` or simply unpack `txcache.tar.xz` (and `txcache-352304.tar.xz` for block 352304).

 Each program is a filter, as follows:

 1. `iblt-selection-heuristic`: creates the seed, fee hint, and trees for included/excluded, and uses these to trim the mempools appropriately for the next step.